MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-premium-forecasting.md

 -	Data should be real as in the usage scenarios for both closed and open opportunities.
 For example, opportunity created date should be before close date.

-- Predictive forecasting service selects forecast model according to the available data, therefore, larger volume of closed opportunities with more complete values will result in getting more accurate forecast.
+- Predictive forecasting service selects forecast model according to the available data, so, larger volume of closed opportunities with more complete values will result in getting more accurate forecasts.

 - **Prediction** column is available only for **Org chart forecast**&ndash;based forecasts.